Friday, December 10, 2010

 Here were all these passionate citizens interested in maintaining the image of their lovely island.
 And they do have a lovely island.
 But their efforts were channeled into apologizing.
 I thought, if they volunteered as much time guarding the affected areas of the island (or sending letters to council members to suggest better protection), there wouldn’t be a need for all this aftercare.

 As usual, this made me think of writing.
 Of how we writers are passionate and dedicated to our work.
-Yet, sometimes we're so eager to get a piece finished and out there, we don’t polish up those last few scenes or we ignore the gap in that character’s arc or (more importantly), we skim through that contract.
+Yet, sometimes we're so eager to get a piece finished and out there, we don’t polish up those last few scenes or we ignore the

 Then we end up apologizing. (“I really didn’t mean to send that draft.”)